 It is important that you manage your cat's weight by ensuring they are not overfed and have plenty of opportunities to exercise.
-Prevention is better than cure.
-A cat that has been overweight before is more prone to weight gain.
+Prevention is often easier than the management of an overweight cat.
+A cat that has been overweight before is more prone to gain weight.
 You should be able to feel your cat's ribs easily when you stroke their body lightly and you should clearly see a waistline when you look at them from above.

-Overweight cats are usually defined as being greater than 15 per cent over their ideal body weight, while the term obese is used for cats that are 30 per cent above their ideal weight.
+- Overweight: cats that are more than 15% over their ideal body weight - Obese: cats that are more than 30% over their ideal body weight

 Cats under two years of age are less likely to gain weight.
 Between two and 10 years, cats use up less energy so are more at risk of becoming overweight.
-Senior and geriatric cats - aged 12 years and over - have a tendency to be underweight.
+Senior and geriatric cats, aged 11 years and older, may start to lose weight due to other health conditions.
+Weight changes should be checked by your vet.

 It is difficult to feel an obese cat's ribs because they will be covered by a layer of fat.
-There is often a drooping 'skirt' underneath the cat and when looked at from above, the back will look broad or flat with no obvious waist.
-Many overweight or obese cats have a poor quality of life.
+There is often a rounded, firm belly when looked at from above, the back will look broad or flat with no obvious waist.
+Many overweight or obese cats have a poorer quality of life.

 Their weight can restrict their ability to groom properly.
+They can also suffer with:

+- joint problems

-They can also suffer with joint problems and have an increased risk of developing weight-related diseases such as diabetes mellitus and urinary infections.
-In severe cases, owners can actually kill their cat with kindness by overfeeding.
+- an increased risk of developing weight-related diseases such as diabetes

+- urinary infections

+If your cat is overweight, your vet can help you find an appropriate feeding regime.
+This can ensure that they get the right amount of food without being overfed.

+To ensure that you are not overfeeding your cat:

-If your cat is overweight, a vet can help you find an appropriate feeding regime which will ensure that they get the right amount of food without being overfed.
-It is a good idea to weigh food out daily.
-Many dry foods come with calibrated scoops, but it is easy to overfill these.
-Remember that any treats will add calories onto the daily ration.
-If you like to give your cat treats throughout the day, it is much better to put a small amount of the daily portion aside so that you don't increase the total amount of food eaten throughout the day.
+- weigh food out daily.
+Many dry foods come with calibrated scoops, but it is easy to overfill these - when giving your cat treats reduce their daily portion of food accordingly.
+Treats do not contain the same balanced nutrition as daily cat food so we recommend that they don't replace too much of your cat's usual food

 Overweight cats should never be starved or put on a 'crash diet' as any period of no food can very quickly be harmful.
-A gradual, steady decrease in bodyweight is ideal - it may take up to a year for a severely overweight cat to reach its ideal body condition.
+A gradual, steady decrease in bodyweight is ideal.
+It may take up to a year for a severely overweight cat to reach their ideal body condition.